Piparpur, Bhadar: History

 Piparpur was the capital and main settlement in the historical pargana of Asal.
 The Piparpur railway station was built in 1901; before this, its main claim to importance was as the seat of a police thana.
 It also held a market.
-At the turn of the 20th century, Piparpur was held in bhaiyachara tenure by a huge group of over 200 Bachgoti Rajputs along with a few Kayasths and Banias.
+At the turn of the 20th century, Piparpur was held in bhaiyachara tenure by a group of over 200 Bachgoti Rajputs along with a few Kayasths and Banias.
 Due to conflict among the landowners, a process of partition was begun in 1902.
 Its population as of 1901 was 1,806 people, mostly Rajputs; in addition to the Hindu population there was also a small Muslim minority of 101.

 The 1951 census recorded Piparpur (as "Piperpur") as comprising 16 hamlets, with a total population of 2,167 people (1,084 male and 1,083 female), in 449 households and 381 physical houses.
 145 residents were literate, all male.
 The village was listed as belonging to the pargana of Asal and the thana of Piparpur.
 Either it or the Piparpur in Bhetua block had a district board-run primary school with 120 students in attendance as of 1 January 1951.

 The 1961 census recorded Piparpur as comprising 16 hamlets, with a total population of 2,366 people (1,194 male and 1,172 female), in 465 households and 422 physical houses.
 The area of the village was given as 2,519 acres.

 The 1981 census recorded Piparpur as having a population of 3,078 people, in 624 households, and having an area of 1,019.44 hectares.
 The main staple foods were listed as wheat and rice.